selesse/jxlint/README.md

   Create all your rules.
 It's recommended to put all the rules in one directory, as can be seen in the [sample implementations](src/test/java/com/selesse/jxlint/samplerules).
-  Each rule should also have a corresponding test.

   ```java
   public class MustHaveAuthorTag extends LintRule {